 Addressing mobile security needs

-The way your organization secures your devices partly depends on where your employees work, who owns the devices and what devices they use.
+Your organization's methods to secure your devices partly depends on what device employees are using, where your employees work, who owns the devices and what the device is being used for.
 Are your employees working from home or from the office?
 Does your company own the devices, or are you operating on a bring-your-own-device model?
+Are the devices being shared with multiple employees?
 Are you using mobile devices, desktops, or both, and what operating system are they running?

+When specifically looking at remote workers — which in this context, are employees who perform their jobs outside the corporate network, including those in home offices, remote offices and frontline roles such as retail, field services or manufacturing.
 The U.S. Bureau of Labor Statistics reports on how many U.S. workers above 16 years of age are working remotely.
-In June 2024, around 22% of workers work some or all their hours remotely.
-Industries like professional and business services, information, and financial activities see higher than average percentages, all 45% or above.
+In March 2025, around 23% of workers work some or all their hours remotely.
+Industries like professional and technical services, information and financial activities see higher than average percentages, all 50% or above.

 In this blog, we’ll explore some considerations to take into account when defending the enterprise environment, focusing on mobile devices.